marvelefe/FYProject/README.md

 samples.

 # Conclusion
-The algorithm successfully trained on 1,000 images with a training and validation accuracy of 100.00% respectively and it was tested on the images of four blood samples that it had not seen before and further classified them as infected or uninfected with a 100% accuracy.
+The ConvNet successfully trained on 1,000 images with a training and validation accuracy of 100.00% respectively and it was tested on the images of four blood samples that it had not seen before and further classified them as infected or uninfected with a 100% accuracy.